hessmjr/resource-management-system/README.md

 ## Usage
 The application should be reachable from your browser at `http://localhost:5000/` once the Vagrant box is running.
-There are 3 users built into the application for testing:
+There are 4 users built into the application for testing and all use the password `password`:

 - user1
 - user2
 - user3
 - user4

-All users have the password `password`

 ## TODO

+- [x] clean up
+- [ ] fix UUID bug
-- [ ] clean up
+- [ ] consolidate custom JS
 - [ ] fix date bug
-- [ ] fix UUID bug
 - [ ] resources available NOW when not bug
+- [ ] totals at bottom of resource report
+- [x] change name of schema to erms
 - [x] ensure deploy and start